 Fire fees are a source of revenue charged to both residential and commercial areas within the Town’s fire district.
 The fees are charged for improved properties (with buildings) based upon the heated square footage of the building, and for vacant land based upon the acreage of the property.
 The fees are not based on the tax value of the property.

-In creating the budget each year, staff will determine whether to increase fire fees.
-The goal is for fire fee revenue estimates to cover the operational expenditures of the Fire/Rescue department, including personnel, training, equipment, and supplies.
-The department’s capital expenditures, including facilities and apparatus, are paid through other revenue sources within the General Fund.
+The primary objective of fire fee revenue is to support the operational costs of the Fire/Rescue Department, such as personnel training, equipment, and supplies.
+Capital expenses, including facilities and apparatus, are funded through separate revenue streams within the General Fund.

 As the Fire/Rescue department operational expenditures increase, the feasibility of increasing fire fees to collect additional revenue becomes a consideration.